Organica-Ai-Solutions/NIS_Protocol/docs/V4_V5_V6_IMPLEMENTATION_TRACKER.md

 <div align="center">
   <sub>Implementation Tracker v1.0 • Tactical Planning • 2025-2027 Development</sub><br/>
-  <sub>From concept to code, from research to reality - the path to emergent general intelligence</sub>
+  <sub>From concept to code, from research to reality - the path to emergent neural intelligence</sub>
 </div>